celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 If the fraud proof is valid, the node should immediately halt all operations.
 If it is invalid, the node proceeds operations as usual.

-Eventually, we may implement a reputation tracking system for nodes who broadcast invalid fraud proofs to the network, but that is for later iterations.
+Eventually, we may choose to use the reputation tracking system provided by libp2p for nodes who broadcast invalid fraud proofs to the network, but that is not a requirement for this iteration.

 ### [Introduce an RPC structure and some basic APIs](https://github.com/celestiaorg/celestia-node/issues/169)
 Implement scaffolding for RPC on all node types, such that a user can access the following methods: